franklod/tribble/README.md

 ## Features:

-* Post images with title, descriptio, and tags
+* Post images with title, description, and tags
 * Image color palette extraction and display
 * Comments on posts
 * Reply to a post with another (rebound)